At-Home Exercise Classes

 Do only the exercises that you feel comfortable trying.
 Remote exercise participants take full responsibility of their fitness program and will not hold the Quantu Project, instructors or anyone associated with the Project responsible for any injuries obtained in relation to or aggravated by participating in the exercise classes provided.

 A: You are welcome to try out each day and stay for all sessions you find valuable.
 The first week in particular is just getting adjusted to the remote structure of the class.
 Because of the range of fitness levels (athletes to sedentary) and range of ages (less than 20 to over 80) of participants, we wanted to emphasize different levels for each day.
 Many of the same exercises can be modified to be challenging while feasible across fitness levels.
+For examples of the types of exercises and their intensity, please see the videos posted online from the 30 min class sessions offered in April and May.

 Q: What if I do not have a camera on my computer?